mirror-shades/doxa/README.md

 ## Memory management

+Memory is managed but not via garbage collection.
 Doxa uses an automated refence counter much like Swift but with some unique changes which leverage the power of the Zig language allocation system.
 Without getting overly technical, each scope is allocated as an arena which is cleaned up when that scope is exited.
-Combined with traditional refrence counting this provides an extremely robust and *predictable* form of automatic memory management which avoids many of the pitfalls of garbage collection while remaining .
+Combined with traditional refrence counting this provides an extremely robust and *predictable* form of automatic memory management which avoids many of the pitfalls of garbage collection while remaining totally automatic.

 ## Usage